 The surrogacy laws and other laws surrounding children, adoption and parentage is complex.
-There are several legislative instruments that cover children, and the Family Law Act dedicates almost 200 pages to clauses regarding children’s issues.
-There’s also many cases that provide some insight into how the Courts view issues of parentage and surrogacy, and what is to be considered when determining a child’s best interests.
+There are several laws that cover children, and the Family Law Act dedicates almost 200 pages to clauses regarding children’s issues.
+There’s also many cases that give us some insight into how the Courts view issues of parentage and surrogacy, and what is to be considered when deciding what is in a child’s best interests.

 People often ask why they need to involve lawyers in their surrogacy arrangement.
 It’s a good question, given that surrogacy agreements, even if they are in writing, are not enforceable.
 Whilst making a baby is an emotional, human, and sometimes medical process, surrogacy is much more complex and involves a legal process.
 Transferring parentage from birth parents to intended parents is not a simple matter of a private agreement.
 In cases where the parties decide to make a baby and hand it over to other people to raise, there is a risk that it can be seen as an informal adoption (at best) and as human trafficking (at worst).